rclark848/PIRE_Bioinformatics/BayPass_Lab_1.md

 sbatch PGDSpider_Script.sbatch
 ```

 The program should only take ~1 minute to run.
-Type ls -ltrh to check and see that it is running properly.
+Type ls -ltrh to check and see that it's running properly.
 If it worked, you should see an output file titled output\_BayPass.snps appear.
 \
 \
 Arguments we used: